-The following equations describe the effort (PM) and the time to develop (TDEV), taking into consideration the aforementioned inputs, as shown in Equation 1.
-The primary equation in 1 denotes the effort in person-months derived from the software size defined in thousands of source lines of code (SLOC).
-The exponent E defines the sum of the scale factors (SFs), i.e. the Cartesian product of the effort multipliers (EMs) and the constant value A. A value was determined based on several software projects which were surveyed in [9].
-The second equation in Equation 2 depicts the time required to develop the software, derived from the nominal effort (PM), the sum of SFs, and the constant values based on several software projects evaluated by COCOMO II.
-The rating scale factors and the effort multipliers were used in this work to derive the effort and the time required to develop the IWayFinder application using COCA-MDA.
+The following equations describe the effort PM and the TDEV, taking into consideration the aforementioned inputs, as shown in Equation 1.
+The primary equation in 1 denotes the effort in person-months derived from the software size defined in thousands of lines of code (KLOC).
+The exponent E defines the sum of the scale factors (SF), i.e. the Cartesian product of the effort multipliers (EM) and the constant value A, A value was calibrated from several software projects surveyed in Boehm et al. (Boehm et al., 2000).
+The second equation in Equation 2 depicts the time required to develop a software, derived from the nominal effort (PM), the sum of SFs, and the constant values calibrated from several software projects evaluated in COCOMO II.
+The rating scale factors and the effort multipliers used in this work to derive the effort and the time required to develop the IWayFinder application using COCA-MDA.